 The first step to boosting your income is to create a budget.
-This spending plan peels back the layers of your financial issues to reveal what’s really going on.
+This spending plan peels back the layers of your financial issues to reveal what’s going on.

 Taking the time to track your spending will show you what expenses you can reasonably do without.
 Things like streaming subscriptions, takeout, and other unnecessary discretionary expenses tie up your income.
 By eliminating them, you’ll be able to stretch your current income further.

 A budget will also help you understand what you need to make ends meet.
 Tracking your essential bills, such as housing, healthcare, groceries, and utilities, establishes the baseline you need to hit.